In these exotic and weird hotels, travellers do not have to look behind their closed walls for suspense.

 Harry Potter Hotel, UK

-Whether you are obsessed with Harry Potter or just a muggle who wants to take a look at the magical world life, the Georgian House, dating back 163 years near Victoria Station, now has rooms that replicate the famous rooms in Hogwarts.
+Whether you are obsessed with Harry Potter or just a muggle who wants to take a look at the magical world life, you can visit one of the unique hotels, the Georgian House, which dates back 163 years near Victoria Station, now has rooms that replicate the famous rooms in Hogwarts.

 The Potter-style rooms are furnished with trunks, cauldrons, potion bottles and spellbooks.